-There are few better ways to beat winter’s chill then by soaking in a hot springs, and Montana has lots of great options for doing just that.
+While Montana boasts plenty of outdoor adventures like hikes in national parks and wildlife spotting, there are few better ways to beat winter’s chill than by soaking in hot springs.
+From small-town charms to luxury resorts, Montana has lots of great options for doing just that.

 Norris Hot Springs hosts the “Water of the Gods,” a series of artesian springs that are used to fill its 38,000-gallon pool with hot mineral waters.
 Although it’s initially 120 degrees Fahrenheit, a sprayer system creates the ideal soak by circulating the water and cooling it to a comfortable temperature below 100 degrees in the summer, and to around 106 in the winter.
 While it doesn’t offer accommodation, it is a fun casual option with live poolside music, food and beverages.